TOAST-DOCS/Quickstarts/en/iam-accounts.md

 8. **In the****Manage organization** submenu, **Organization preferences**, view the default settings for your organization.
 9. In the upper-right corner, hover over `myproject admin`and click **Sign out**in the menu that appears.

-!!! tip "Get to know"
+!!! tip "Tips"
     * `myproject-admin` Role
-\* This account can only Create projects, Read organization dashboards, Read about projects, Read organization dashboards, and Read organization preferences.
+        * This account can only Create projects, Read organization dashboards, Read about projects, Read organization dashboards, and Read organization preferences.
 If you click on tabs such as Manage members of an organization, Manage notification recipient groups, Manage notifications, and so on, you'll see the **No permission to use the service** screen.
-\* Grant the appropriate permissions based on the user's role.
+        * Grant the appropriate permissions based on the user's role.
 For more information, please refer to our guide.

 > You can access the `myproject-billing` IAM account the same as in the above action step.